-1. Provide details of the person about who om the School is holding data (the Data Subject)
+1. Provide details of the person(s) about whom the school is holding data (the Data Subject)

 Full Name (Print)

 Date of Birth

 Present Address: Previous Address (if less than 3 years at your present address):

 Post Code: Post Code:

 Telephone Number

-Email address ·
+Email address

+2. Are you requesting information about yourself (person referred to in question 1)?
+If YES , then go to question 3.
+If NO please complete the following:

+Full Name (Print)

+Present Address:

+Post Code:

+Telephone Number:

+Email address:

-2. Are you requesting information about you go to question 3.
-If NO please complete The state of the s question 1)?
-If YES, then Full Name (Print) Present Address: Post Code: Telephone Number: Email address: Relationship with data subject and brief ex information rather than the data subject: planation as to why you are r requesting this If you are acting on behalf of the data subject you or other legal documentation (e.g. power of attorne ey) to confirm this request.
-You also need to enclose evidence of 3.
-Please provide a clear description of the below.
-If you provide specific details document relevant to a time period receive a quicker response. ne information that you are re equesting, see table vant, e.g. name of a Description of Information School Holding this Information Time Period for Information Requested
+Relationship with data subject and brief explanation as to why you are requesting this information rather than the data subject:

+If you are acting on behalf of the data subject you will need to enclose their written authority including a signature or other legal documentation (e.g. power of attorney) to confirm this request.
+You also need to enclose evidence of your identity and that of the data subject (see section 4 for details of acceptable identity) 3.
+Please provide a clear description of the information that you are requesting, see table below.
+If you provide specific details of what information you want, e.g. name of a

+3. Please provide a clear description of the information that you are requesting, see table below.
+If you provide specific details of what information you want, e.g. name of a document relevant to a time period rather than just the whole of your file you may receive a quicker response.

+Description of Information School Staff Member Holding this Information Time Period for Information Requested

-4. • • dence of your identity your identity a photo).
-Acceptable Driving Licence Passport National ID Card Medical Card Utility Bill You may wish to send your documents special/recorded delivery.
-Your proof of identity will be returned to you securely after verification. proof of identity will 5.
-5. All information in respect to your request will be sent to you via secure email unless alternative arrangements are made.
-We may require further evidence of your identity if you collect your information from School premises.
-Declaration be completed by all prosecution. applicants.
-Ple ease note that any a ttempt to mislead the School may lead l (ir nsert name) is application form a chool is accurate and ents therein to ide /rockwardine Wood otain more information Sig nature Da te Re turn of the Form ou are either posting ow: g your docume nts or hand deliverir ng them then our address is detailed Ch Tre Tel ockwardine Wood C urch Road ench ford 2 7HG of E Junior Sc chool Ou r email address is a 3129@telford.ç gov.uk
+4. Please provide two pieces of evidence of your identity (one containing a photo).
+Acceptable types of documents used to verify your identity are detailed below.
+Driving Licence Passport National ID Card Medical Card Utility Bill You may wish to send your documents special/recorded delivery.
+Your proof of identity will be returned to you securely after verification.
+5. All information in respect to your request will be sent to you via secure email unless you make alternative arrangements with the school.
+We may require further evidence of your identity if you collect your information from school premises.
+5. Declaration To be completed by all applicants.
+Please note that any attempt to mislead the school may lead to prosecution.
+I (insert name) certify that the information given on this application form and any attachments therein to Wrockwardine Wood CE Junior School is accurate and true.
+I understand that it is necessary for the Wrockwardine Wood CE Junior School to confirm my identity and it may be necessary to obtain more information in order to locate the correct information.
+Sig nature Dat re

+Return of the Form

+If you are either posting your documents or hand delivering them then our address is detailed below:

+Wrockwardine Wood CE Junior School Church Road Trench Telford TF2 7HG Our email address is a3129@telford.gov.uk